 Air pollution can cause secondary emergencies and hazards when it reaches a certain level of poor quality.
-This is monitored locally by the Spokane Regional Clean Air Agency, who in turn issue air quality index reports.
+Air Quality is monitored locally by the Spokane Regional Clean Air Agency, who in turn issues air quality index reports.

 Air Quality Index and Actions

 The Air Quality Index (AQI) is a color-coded tool for reporting air quality.
 It provides simple information on local air quality, the health concerns for different levels of air pollution, and how you can protect your health when pollutants reach unhealthy levels.
 Measured concentrations of air pollutants are converted to the AQI scale of 0 to 500.
 (Information provided from the Spokane Regional Clean Air Agency website.)